lidofinance/ldo-purchase-executor/README.md

 4. After the offer expires (in one month), `PurchaseExecutor.execute_purchase_for` or direct ETH transfer always reverts.
 Unsold LDO tokens can be recovered to the DAO treasury by calling a permissionless function.

+## Configuration

+The offer parameters are set in [`purchasers.csv`] and [`purchase_config.py`].
+The first file contains a list of purchaser addresses and the corresponding LDO wei amounts each address is allowed to purchase.
+The second file contains the following parameters:

+* `OFFER_EXPIRATION_DELAY` the delay in seconds between offer start and its expiration.
+* `ETH_TO_LDO_RATE` the ETH/LDO rate at which all purchases should be made.
+* `VESTING_CLIFF_DELAY` the delay in seconds between the purchase and the start of LDO linear unlock.
+Before this delay has passed, the purchaser address is not allowed to transfer the purchased tokens.
+* `VESTING_END_DELAY` the delay in seconds between the purchase and the end of LDO linear unlock.
+After this delay has passed, the purchaser address is allowed to transfer the full amount of the purchased tokens.

+[`purchase_config.py`]: ./purchase_config.py
+[`purchasers.csv`]: ./purchasers.csv

 ## Checking the deployed executor

-To check that configuration of the deployed executor matches the one specified in `purchasers.csv` and `purchase_config.py`, run the following command, passing the address of the deployed executor via the environment variable:
+To check that configuration of the deployed executor matches the one specified in [`purchasers.csv`] and [`purchase_config.py`], run the following command, passing the address of the deployed executor via the environment variable:

 ```
 EXECUTOR_ADDRESS=... brownie run scripts/check_deployment.py --network mainnet